Can You Still Experience Luxury Food Tourism on a Budget?

 Several factors contribute to this divide:

-• Escalating ingredient costs due to supply chain disruptions and increased import tariffs.
+Escalating food costs due to problems in the supply chain and higher import taxes.

-• Higher labor expenses as hospitality sectors compete for skilled chefs and staff.
+Higher labor expenses as people working in hotels and restaurants look for skilled chefs and staff.

 Exploring Affordable Alternatives: Budget-Friendly Luxury Food Experiences